Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/plant/treant.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 289, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Treant](2-Mechanics/CLI/bestiary/plant/treant.md)
 *Source: Monster Manual p.
 289, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD.*